Albania experiences

 Overall feeling; I don’t feel I want to travel to Velipoje again.

-Shkoder/Shiroke- We went for a day walk in Shiroke, a cute little town/village.
+Shkoder/Shiroke- We went for a day walk in Shiroke – cute little town/village.
+Delicious and affordable food.

 My husband visited the castle of Rozafat.

 Krujë – a great place! 🫶 very similar to Gjirokastre with its bazaars.
+NOTE!
+It sucks to drive there 😅

-Durres- we stayed at Hotel Vila Belvedere, a big recommendation!
+Durres – stayed at Hotel Vila Belvedere – highly recommended!
 The staff are friendly, clean, delicious breakfast and a large swimming pool.
+Durres itself didn’t really inspire any wow factor in us.

 From Tirana we took a bus to Pristina (at noon, mistake!)
 We stayed in Pristina for one night before returning home.